planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Attribute pools can improve later with experience points.
 Gain these by recounting memorable events from the last adventure.

 Circumstances or equipment may change an Attribute pool.
-In this case, put the modified pool in parentheses to the right.
-For example, "POISE 4(5)".
-Use the original *unaltered* pool for calculating Experience, Backstories, and Mettle.
+In this case, put the adjusted pool in parentheses to the right.
+For example, “POISE 4(5)”.
+Unlike Roll or Check bonuses, Attribute adjustments are cumulative or “stack.”

 Unusual settings may introduce entirely new Attributes for things like cybernetics, magic, superpowers, and martial arts.